facebook/react-native-website/docs/the-new-architecture/landing-page.md

 title: About the New Architecture
 ---

 In 2018, the React Native team began work to rewrite the internals of React Native to address design limitations that became apparent after years of usage.
-Today, the rewrite is complete and powering React Native apps at Meta.
+In 2024, the rewrite has been rolled out and proven at scale across React Native apps at Meta.

-The team is now working to these changes to the React Native ecosystem.
+The team is now working to make this the default experience for the React Native open source ecosystem.
 The term _New Architecture_ refers to both the new framework architecture and the work to bring it to open source.

-The New Architecture has been available for experimental opt-in as of [React Native 0.68](/blog/2022/03/30/version-068#opting-in-to-the-new-architecture), with continued improvements since.
+The New Architecture has been available for experimental opt-in as of [React Native 0.68](/blog/2022/03/30/version-068#opting-in-to-the-new-architecture) with continued improvements.
+The remaining work of the rollout is to ensure that the thousands of React Native libraries that developers depend on work out-of-the-box or have a straightforward migration path.

 ## Why a New Architecture?